News

 On October 17, 2022, in the Auditorium of the Collegium Novum of the Jagiellonian University, the ceremony of awarding the honorary professorship to prof. Jan Woleński took place.

-The oldest university in Poland honored one of the most famous Polish philosophers, a distinguished scholar and lecturer, a long-term employee of the Jagiellonian University, and a member of the Polish Academy of Sciences and the Committee on Philosophical Science of this Academy.
+The oldest university in Poland honored one of the most famous Polish philosophers, a distinguished scholar and lecturer, a long-term employee of the Jagiellonian University, and a member of the Polish Academy of Sciences and the Committee of Philosophical Sciences of this Academy.
 Prof. Jan Woleński is the 20th scholar to receive this title.

 The initiative came from the Faculty of Philosophy of the Jagiellonian University.
 Among the professor’s achievements, there have been pointed out: pioneering works on Polish analytical philosophy and logic showing its results against the background of world philosophy and the charismatic inspiration of research on this subject in the world, as well as numerous monographs and articles on the philosophy of logic, philosophy of law, epistemology and other philosophical issues.